rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 ### [1.1.
 File Copying](https://archive.org/details/softwaretoolsinp00kern/page/7/mode/1up)

-Here's how K & P describe "copyprog.pas" (refered to as "copy" in the documentation).
+Here's how K & P describe "copyprog.pas" (referred to as "copy" in the documentation).